ccao-data/data-architecture/dbt/README.md

 test](https://github.com/ccao-data/data-architecture/blob/bd4bc1769fe33fdba1dbe827791b5c41389cf6ec/dbt/models/iasworld/schema/iasworld.pardat.yml#L78-L96)
 for an example of a test that sets these attributes.

-Due to the similarity of parameters defined on QC tests, we make extensive use of YAML anchors and aliases to define symbols for commonly-used values.
+Due to the similarity of parameters defined on iasWorld data tests, we make extensive use of YAML anchors and aliases to define symbols for commonly-used values.
 See [here](https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/)
 for a brief explanation of the YAML anchor and alias syntax.